bplmaps/lmec-main-site/content/articles/florida-ruffin-ridley.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524nh98k/full/2000,/0/default.jpg" caption="Though Boston schools were integrated, the Black population of the city at the time was around 5%, compared with today’s approximately 20%.
 As a result, there were proportionally few Black students in classrooms. [_Students in Boston’s Putnam School, ca. 1890-1900._](https://collections.leventhalmap.org/search/commonwealth:q524n577r)" class="figure-center" >}}

+After her own children were grown and out of the house, Florida began to write short stories.
+In 1926 she wrote about two thirteen-year-old boys, one Black (Arthur) and one white (Morton).
+In the course of the story, Arthur’s mother notes how in Boston’s integrated schools, students make interracial friendships, and the two boys seem to be close friends.
+But then the boys get into a physical fight, and Arthur’s mother learns about the reason for their dispute by eavesdropping on a conversation held by the boys’ friends outside her window:

+> “…what’d they fight about?”
+>
+> “Well,” with deliberation, “Mort attacked Art’s good name, I’d fight for my good name, wouldn’t you—Mort tried to talk out of it but all the fellas were on Art’s side!”
+>
+> “Sure, I’d fight for my good name—did he call him a liar?”
+>
+> “Worse than that, he went to the guild and he had to report his good deed, and he said he had been ‘elevating a little colored boy!’”

+Arthur’s mother considers the situation a few days later:

+> "…What had been \[Morton’s\] reaction from the fight?
+In his relations with Arthur, how much had he been influenced by adults?
+What were the parents’ reactions?
+Were they possibly those of the rebuffed missionaries who only feel pity that the heathen do not know what is good for them?
+As for my little son—I never discussed the matter with him.
+I felt he had shown himself wiser than I. With instinctive wisdom, he had sensed a situation to which I was blind, and had met that situation adequately."
+>
+> _— Florida Ruffin Ridley, in Opportunity 3, January 1926_

 #### Creating Community

 {{< figure src="/uploads/2023-02-17/ie_04_black-womens-clubs_officers-of-convention.jpeg" caption="Florida appears here with her mother, Josephine St. Pierre Ruffin, as well as Hannah Smith and Eliza Gardner as [Officers of First National Conference of Colored Women in Boston](https://wams.nyhistory.org/industry-and-empire/fighting-for-equality/black-womens-clubs/), 1895." class="figure-right" >}}